-My name is ReelyBored, Hudson Valley blogger, and I grew up in NYC.
+My name is ReelyBored, Hudson Valley father, and I grew up in NYC.
 I can’t say that I grew up in the worst part of town, but, I can’t say it was the best either.
 Growing up in the “way” Upper West Side of Manhattan, otherwise known as Washington Heights, I knew next to nothing of what life had to offer.
 It was a rarity that I ventured into the neighboring boroughs – if you’re from Manhattan, then you might know what that was like.

 Despite my lack of “adventure” by venturing out into the netherworld of the Bronx, Brooklyn, Queens and (good God!)
-Staten Island, being in what I deemed the heart of NYC, Manhattan, most folk from these other neighborhoods would venture into my neck of he woods – sort of.
-Of course, the places to be in Manhattan were the more affluent, touristy, hip and (fill in the blank) areas of the city.
-This was my canvas.
+Staten Island, being in what I deemed the heart of NYC, Manhattan, most folk from these other neighborhoods would venture into my neck of the woods – sort of.
+Of course, the places to be in Manhattan were the more affluent, touristy, hip and (fill in the blank) areas of the city; this was my canvas.
 New York City, being what it is, a cesspool of diversity and culture, both foreign and domestic, people are from all walks of life here.
 I love that about “the city”!
 It is a place of wonder and visual stimulation, a blend of the old, classic vintage city and the modern.
 Where one might see a conglomerate of corporations, skyscrapers and a sea of yellow cabs, others may see an order to the chaos – it may even bring a sort of serenity while walking through Central Park or taking a nightly stroll pass the Lincoln Center fountain.
 These are some of the things that I see when I close my eyes and think of NYC.